plone/training/docs/volto_customization/extending_teasers.md

 };
 ```

-As for the training we created only three extensions namely `TeaserBlockImageDefault`, `TeaserBlockImageRight` and `TeaserBlockImageOverlay`.
+As for the training we created only three extensions namely `TeaserBlockImageDefault`, `TeaserBlockImageRight` and `TeaserBlockImageOverlay` into our addons `components/extensions` folder.

 In order to support these extension first we need to add a special fieldset to our variation schema so that we can seperate the concerns about individual teasers and put these extensions under it.